 Abdominal CT Scan: What Can It Diagnose?

-2 Min Read
+3 Min Read

 What is an abdominal CT scan?

 An Abdominal Computed Tomography (CT) is a diagnostic test used to determine diseases affecting organs such as the liver, gallbladder, intestines, appendix, stomach, pancreas, and kidney among others.
 It uses sophisticated low doses of radiation to process cutaway images of the specific area of interest, which enables the doctor to look at the section from all possible angles.
-In emergency situations, the scan is used to detect internal haemorrhages or organ ruptures, thus saving lives.
+In emergency situations, the scan is used to detect internal hemorrhages or organ ruptures, thus saving lives.

 When is a CT scan of the abdomen recommended?

-This scan is usually recommended when a doctor is unable to diagnose a condition after physical examination or lab tests, or when a basic ultrasound scan shows inconclusive evidence.
 An abdominal CT scan can be prescribed to detect unexplained pain in the abdomen, any unusual growth or lumps, the size and location of kidney stones, infections in the intestine or appendicitis, internal bleeding in emergency cases, cancerous growths, etc.

 Preparing for an abdominal CT scan